CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/05Applicationlifecyclemanagement.md

 6. Go to the **Security (1)** section, expand **Secrets and variables(2)** and select **Actions (3)**.

-    > **Note:** The values you provide will not be visible after you create the item so take your time to get the values correct.
+    > **Note:** The values you provide will not be visible after you create the item, so take your time to get the values correct.

      ![](images/L05/actionpermissionuuu-1.png)